OvRcode/ovrride/wp-content/plugins/quickshare/readme.txt

 An example of a website using QuickShare in a custom context is <a href="http://euclidsmuse.com/app?id=269">Euclid's Muse, on app display pages</a>.

 = Browser Support =
 QuickShare is designed for modern browsers.
 I do not (and will not make much effort to) support IE8 or below, and do not support features that aren't achievable with minimal CSS in other outdated browsers (including, now, IE9).
 That being said, if you find a compatibility issue *with an easy fix*, let me know on the support forums and I'll consider including it.
 In the meantime, you can always add any desired CSS to the custom CSS field without worrying about losing plugin edits to updates.
 For the most part, everything should fail gracefully; older browsers won't see special effects like rounded corners, transitions/animations, box shadows, and opacity filters, but will be functionally fine.
-Genericons do not work in several browsers (including IE7/8 and IE9 mobile, but not IE9 desktop), so don't use that display option if you need lots of browser support.
+Genericons do not work in several browsers (including IE7 and IE9 mobile, but not IE9 desktop), so don't use that display option if you need lots of browser support.

-= Icons are missing for Reddit and Stumbleupon =
-Well, the Genericons are actually missing and it's because there aren't Genericons for either icon.
-Depending on who you ask, these sites are less popular and on the way out, but I included them in the plugin with partial support in case anyone really wants them.

 = Sharing to additional social media networks =
 If you think QuickShare should support sharing to additional networks, please let me know in the support forums and I'll consider adding support.
 I don't intend to add any more networks that would be enabled by default (or automatically enabled after an update), though.